PLEASE BE SURE TO READ THE TERMS & CONDITIONS SECTION OF THIS PAGE, BELOW.

 Join a small group of individuals to observe the Universe through the famous 100-inch Telescope, which astronomer Edwin Hubble used to prove that “spiral nebulae” are really distant galaxies similar our own Milky Way.
 He and Milton Humason then used this telescope to show that the Universe itself is expanding, a finding that led to the Big Bang Theory.
 The group is limited to just 16 people, so you will have the opportunity to see many objects through this amazing instrument.
 Tickets are limited to four per registrant and the price is $225 each.
 Click on the 100-inch Telescope page to access general information on observing with this telescope, especially the “Important Notices” (the fees, calendar, and reservation information on this page apply only to our group sessions).

 Tickets will be issued on a first-come, first-served basis.
-They are non-refundable, unless the session is cancelled by us for some reason beyond our control.
+They are non-refundable and non-transferrable, unless the session is cancelled by us for some reason beyond our control.
 Once you have purchased your tickets, the session director will contact you with specific instructions on where and when to meet and other details.
-If you have questions, please email our Public Ticket Night Coordinator at: email@example.com.
+If you have questions, please email our Public Ticket Night Coordinator at: firstname.lastname@example.org.

 These events are observing sessions, and therefore no mounting of cameras onto the telescope is allowed.
 We also discourage eyepiece photography to be respectful of each participants opportunity to view the objects and preserve our night vision.